 General Symptoms Of Illness In Betta Fish

 Because there are so many illnesses that can affect your betta, it would be difficult to give the symptoms of any specific disease.
-Fin rot, for instance, would show a rotting of the fins, and white spot usually displays as little white spots.
+Fin rot, for instance, would show a rotting of the fins, while ich displays as tiny white spots.
 Any abnormalities you notice will need to be researched, or you should speak with a specialist.

 I can give you a generalized list of symptoms that your betta fish may display when unwell, and these are often a good, early indicator that something is wrong.